bodrick/awesome/TOPICS.md

 *   [enusbaum/XamariNES](https://github.com/enusbaum/XamariNES) - 🕹️📱Cross-Platform Nintendo Emulator using Xamarin and .Net Standard!
 *   [Xyene/Emulator.NES](https://github.com/Xyene/Emulator.NES) - 📺 Nintendo Entertainment System emulator written in C#.
 *   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
 It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
 The toolkit is part of the .NET Foundation.
-*   [abpframework/abp](https://github.com/abpframework/abp) - Open Source Web Application Framework for ASP.NET Core
+*   [abpframework/abp](https://github.com/abpframework/abp) - Open Source Web Application Framework for ASP.NET Core.
+Offers an opinionated architecture to build enterprise software solutions with best practices on top of the .NET and the ASP.NET Core platforms.
+Provides the fundamental infrastructure, production-ready startup templates, application modules, UI themes, tooling, guides and documentation.
 *   [NimaAra/Easy.Common](https://github.com/NimaAra/Easy.Common) - A set of useful .NET utilities and C# helpers used across Easy.\* projects.
 *   [Analogy-LogViewer/Analogy.LogViewer](https://github.com/Analogy-LogViewer/Analogy.LogViewer) - A customizable Log Viewer with ability to create custom providers.
 Can be used with C#, C++, Python, Java and others
 *   [microsoft/microsoft-ui-xaml](https://github.com/microsoft/microsoft-ui-xaml) - Windows UI Library: the latest Windows 10 native controls and Fluent styles for your applications